 Imagine being married to someone you really get along with, and then one day finding that you're married to someone else whom you don't get along with at all - and having had no say whatsoever in the transition.
 That happens all too often in the wonderful world of art licensing.

 The solution here is to not allow the other party to have the right to assign their rights or position in the agreement or relationship with you to anyone else without your prior written approval.
 Period.

 What are some of the other hot words to look out for in an agreement?
 You've probably guessed some of them by now:

 This means that you are being paid to create something for a company who is acting as your employer and you as their employee.
 That means that when the work is finished, it doesn't belong to you - it belongs to your "employer" - and with the original piece of art have gone your copyright rights, your reproduction rights and very often the use of your name (your "publicity rights") as well.

 It's OK to do works for hire.
-Illustrators do them all the time for magazine covers, advertisements, book covers and interior illustrations, and other such uses.
+Illustrators do them all the time for magazine covers, advertisements, book covers and interior illustrations, and other such uses, and lots of artists who work for design studios understand that they don't own any of the work they create for their paycheck.
 But know what you're getting into before you take this route as your artistic creations won't belong to you.